moschotto/OpenTX_GPS_Telemetry/README.md

 - copy GPSviewerxxx.lua to /SCRIPTS/TOOLS

 - copy the ICON folder to /SCRIPTS/TELEMETRY/BMP
+- make sure that the /LOGS/ folder exists

 - Setup a "screen (DIsplay 13/13)" and select GPSxxx.lua